Our Top 10 Well-Made Work Shirts For Perfect Heritage Workwear Looks

 As a bare minimum, you should expect to see chain stitching along all the major seams.
 Chain stitching run off (the trail of chain stitched threads that dangle from the side seam) are a sign that the maker is leaning into that vintage appeal.
 Cut them or keep them—the choice is yours.

 Flip the shirt inside out and you should see the same attention to detail.
 You should expect to see flat felled seams throughout.
 The best shirts feature triple stitch construction.
-This can be seen when you roll the cuff, and it’s an absolutely crucial detail that careless makers miss.
+This can be seen when you roll the cuff (a detail that careless makers miss).

 Construction details to look for in a well-made heritage work shirt: